GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 blastn -version
 ```

 You should get an error message like: `Command 'blastn' not found`.
-This is because you installed the Blast package on the `my_first_env` environment and you are currently in the `base` environment.
+This is because you installed the Blast package on
+the `my_first_env` environment, and you are currently in the `base` environment.

 <br>

 ### List environments

-The name of the active environment is always display on the left side of your command prompt. *e.g.* `(base) username@hostname:~$`.
-The name between the parenthesis is the name of the active environment.
-To list the available environments use the command:
+The name of the active environment is always displayed on the left side of your command prompt.
+*e.g.* `(base) username@hostname:~$`.
+The name between the parentheses is the name of the active environment.
+To list
+the available environments use the command:

 ```bash
 conda env list